 Welcome!
 We Have a New Menu: Measuring Product Responses to Competition (with Nathan Schiff)

 This paper measures the response to new competition using a novel longitudinal dataset of restaurant menus in New York City.
 We use a technique from computer science to obtain a scalar measure of the pairwise distance between restaurants in product characteristic space based on differences in menu text.
 This particularly detailed measure of characteristic space allows for precise measurement of price and product changes in the menu of incumbent restaurants responding to entry.
 We address the endogeneity of location choice by matching “treated” incumbent restaurants facing competition from a new entrant with a “control” group of incumbent restaurants that have similar menus and location characteristics but no new competition.
 While we observe significant menu changes over our sample period, we do not find any evidence that restaurants facing competition respond by changing prices or product characteristics.
 We seek to provide some of the first evidence on the response to competition in markets with substantial product differentiation, many firms, and rapid turnover.

-Market concentration and volatility in the production of new housing (with Luis Quintero)
+Homebuilding and the macroeconomy (with Luis Quintero)

 Price and differentiation responses to a minimum wage increase (with Nathan Schiff)

 The Impact of Municipal Restrictions on Retail Chain Expansion (with Nathan Yang)